Two-Electron Correlations in the Metallic Electron Gas

-Figure~\ref{fig:LPvsrs} shows the dimensionless spin-symmetric and antisymmetric Landau parameters $F_l^{s,a}$ ($l=0,1,2$) as functions of $r_s$ .
+Figure~\ref{fig:LPvsrs} shows the dimensionless spin-symmetric and antisymmetric Landau parameters $F_l^{s,a}$ ($l=0,1,2$) as functions of $r_s$.
 These parameters, which characterize fundamental many-body interactions in the electron gas, are defined as Legendre components of the dimensionless quasiparticle interaction $F^{s,a}(\theta) = (F_{\uparrow\uparrow}(\theta)\pm F_{\uparrow\downarrow}(\theta))/2$ with $F_{\sigma\sigma'}(\theta) = N_F^*f_{\sigma\sigma'}(\theta)$, where $N_F^* = \frac{m^*}{m}N_F$ is the renormalized density of states at the Fermi surface.

 One pivotal observation is the linear decrease of the compressibility-related parameter: $F_0^s \approx -0.17 r_s$.
-This behavior drives the Coulomb screening effect from “underscreening" to “overscreening", with the crossover occurring at $F_0^s = -1$ where the proper compressibility approaches zero and the ion-ion interaction becomes effectively attractive at large distances~\cite{maebashi2007pseudoquantumcriticalityelectronliquids,Matsudaexp2007}.
-Our calculations show this crossover occurs near $r_s^c \approx 5.7$, which is close to the previous theoretical predictions in Ref.~\cite{Takada_rsc3d} of $r_s = 5.25$~\footnote{A further discussion of this crossover phenomenon will be discussed in Sec.~IV in the supplemental material with our numerical results of the density response function and the ion-ion interaction.}.
+This behavior drives the Coulomb screening effect from ``underscreening'' to ``overscreening'', with the crossover occurring at $F_0^s = -1$ where the inverse compressibility (equivalently, the bulk modulus) vanishes and the ion-ion interaction becomes effectively attractive at large distances~\cite{maebashi2007pseudoquantumcriticalityelectronliquids,Matsudaexp2007}.
+Our calculations show that this crossover occurs near $r_s^c \approx 5.7$, close to the previous theoretical prediction of $r_s = 5.25$ in Ref.~\cite{Takada_rsc3d}~\footnote{A further discussion of this crossover phenomenon, including numerical results for the density response function and the ion-ion interaction, is provided in Sec.~IV of the Supplemental Material.}.
 Importantly, the higher-order Landau parameters remain significantly smaller than $F_0^s$, demonstrating the rapid convergence of the Legendre expansion.
-For comparison, Fig.~\ref{fig:LPvsrs} also shows $F_0^s$ obtained from the RPA vertex and the dimensionless zero–momentum static XC kernel $f_{\text{XC}}^{\pm}(q=0)N_F$ derived from the PW92 energy functional~\cite{PW92}.
+For comparison, Fig.~\ref{fig:LPvsrs} also shows $F_0^s$ obtained from the RPA vertex and the dimensionless zero-momentum static XC kernel $f_{\text{XC}}^{\pm}(q=0)N_F$ derived from the PW92 energy functional~\cite{PW92}.
 The PW92 XC kernels agree well with our numerically extracted $F_0^{s,a}$, confirming the approximate equality between the static zero-transfer-momentum XC kernel and the corresponding Landau parameters as

-for $r_s$ in the metallic regime—an relation specific to the homogeneous electron liquid, and not generally shared by arbitrary Fermi liquids.
-The theoretical insights of this relation will be discussed in Sec.~III in the supplemental material.
+for $r_s$ in the metallic regime---a relation specific to the homogeneous electron liquid and not generally shared by arbitrary Fermi liquids.
+The theoretical insights of this relation will be discussed in Sec.~III in the Supplemental Material.